 How to follow your dreams, according to Emma Watson

 Thinking about a future career can be scary, and you might have zero idea of what field you want to enter.
 That's perfectly okay, and you have plenty of time to figure it out.
-If you're biting your nails with worry about how you'll choose and handle your future career, here is some *amazing* advice from our fave celebs.
+If you're biting your nails with worry about how you'll choose and handle life ahead, here is some *amazing* advice from our fave celebs.

 Sabrina Carpenter: See inspiration everywhere.

 "I get inspiration from literally everything and anything.
 I take inspiration from people, relationships, stories, and I take inspiration from movies I see, books I read, and songs I hear," Sabrina said.